 In a Charlie Brooker film last year called the Black Mirror: Bandersnatch, Netflix viewers learned a term that has only entered the TV lexicon recently.
 The term is actually “interactive storytelling” which the nihilistic personalized adventure style film that surprisingly has five main endings introduced.

 This film is actually following the developer Stefan while he works patiently in order to make a video game that is considered the most complex in the year 1984.
 Moreover, Bandersnatch asks the viewer himself to decide on which choice to make.

 The way he asks the viewers on which decision to make is almost personal.
 In one of his questions, he asks if the viewers angrily douse their computer in tea or otherwise, yell at their dad just to blow off steam.

 Apparently, the movie is one of the best examples of virtual reality immersion storytelling.
 This is one of the growing trends in the world of storytelling.
 In fact, it is said to be too interactive to be seen on traditional TV.
 On the other hand, it seems to be not quite interactive to be seen in a video game.
 Just somewhere in between.

 Augmented and Virtual Reality Narrative Storytelling

-Starting from the year 2007, artists, as well as technologists, have been utilizing the New Frontier programme of the Sundance Institute while experimenting on different boundaries of Narrative Storytelling.
-Coming from the tales told using haptic feedback to storyworlds explored through digital mutations, this programme becomes an incubator that maturing individuals in terms of virtual reality narrative storytelling.
+Starting from the year 2007, artists, as well as technologists, have been utilizing the New Frontier program of the Sundance Institute while experimenting on different boundaries of Narrative Storytelling.
+Coming from the tales told using haptic feedback to storyworlds explored through digital mutations, this program becomes an incubator that maturing individuals in terms of virtual reality narrative storytelling.